 AGE and Mantles

-MCM's combat system (csys) uses the AGE system as its basis, and so uses several functionalities core to the AGE modular framework.
-Ours is, in fact, the progenitor of the "core" version of AGE.
-The most important thing to immediately understand is the Mantle system.
+MCM's combat system (referred to as csys for short) uses the AGE 2.0 system as its basis, and so uses several functionalities core to the AGE modular framework.
+Ours is, in fact, the progenitor of the "core" version of AGE 2.0 and its various java-based functionalities.
+The most core concept to the AGE system that is necessary to understand is the "Mantle" paradigm, explained as follows.

-A "Mantle" is a cohesive package of combat data that contains all the necessary parts to be thrown into the combat system and run, analogous to a "stat block" or "loadout", and is what a player uses when interacting with the csys.
-They are named Mantles because the prime function of the Mantle system is the ability to exchange and put on different Mantles to allow for a player to represent entities other than their own character in combat, primarily in the case of scene and plot runners.
+A "Mantle" is a single, full, cohesive package of combat statistics and abilities that contains all the necessary parts to be thrown into the combat system and run a fight, roughly analogous to a "stat block", "combat sheet", or "loadout".
+Mantles individually contain everything a player needs to interact with the csys, and as per their namesake, can be donned, removed, and exchanged, to allow for a player to represent entities other than their own character in combat, primarily for the use of scene and plot runners.

-All character bits have a private player character Mantle which represents the character itself, which is applied for alongside the character.
-Mario wears the Mantle of Mario, Cloud Strife wears the Mantle of Cloud Strife, etc. This Mantle is effectively their core combat sheet, and is made to be customized, as well as to keep track of upgrades and injuries.
+All character bits have a private player character Mantle which represents the character itself, which is applied for inside of the character application.
+Mario wears the Mantle of Mario, Cloud Strife wears the Mantle of Cloud Strife, etc. This Mantle is effectively their personal combat sheet, and is already made to be customized and keep track of upgrades and injuries.
 All players also have access to a list of public, staff-created Mantles that can be picked up on the fly for use in scenes as needed.
 For instance, a scene runner with a character with low combat power may temporarily don the Mantle of a tremendous boss monster to present a challenging battle for a large number of combat-focused PCs.
+These Mantles are impermanent and "owned" by the system itself.

-The central aspects that comprise a Mantle, or any combat entity in general, are the Archetype, their Quirks, their Stats, their Weight class, and any Enhancement bonuses.
-These five elements together build up most of a character's combat ability, and most heavily influence how they will play in combat.
-All of these elements can be viewed by using the +stats command, however not all of them will be visible unless the target is your own character (no target defaults to your character).
+The central aspects that comprise the Mantle of a character or entity are their Archetype, their Quirks, their Signature, their Stats, their Weight class, and if they are a Player Character, their Assist and any Enhancement bonuses they may have.
+These elements together comprise a character's full combat ability, and most heavily influence how they will play in combat.
+All of these elements can be viewed by using the >sheet command.
+An example has been inserted and labeled above.

-Archetype: A character's Archetype is roughly analogous to a "character class".
+1: Archetype: A character's Archetype is roughly analogous to a "character class".
 It is a large, static package of abilities and bonuses that is chosen or assigned at combat profile creation.
 For player character Mantles, these as chosen by the player in their application.
 For public Mantles, these are assigned by the Mantle creator (pretty much always staff).
 The Archetype typically defines the broad strokes basics of how a Mantle plays in combat, essentially forming the base of their fighting style and initial build options.
-Once chosen, an player character's Archetype may be changed once in the case that the original just doesn't isn't their style, but otherwise, an application is required to change an Archetype.
+Once chosen, a player character's Archetype may be changed by the player only on a cooldown.
 Archetypes are visible to other players.

-Quirks: Any Mantle may have up to three different Quirks assigned to it at any given time.
-Quirks amount to smaller packages, or individual instances, of abilities and bonuses, which are added on top of the Archetype.
-Quirks may be changed at any time by the Mantle owner until a battle has begun, without an application or any special rules, meaning that players are free to use them to customize their character as they wish.
-Quirks comprise the core tool by which players are able to put their character's own unique stamp on their Archetype, or explore different playstyles and put original twists on existing ones.
+2: Quirks: A Mantle may have up to three different Quirks assigned to it at any given time.
+Quirks are smaller packages, or individual instances, of abilities and bonuses, which are added on top of the Archetype.
+Some Archetypes are able to additionally equip a single Prime Quirk, which is a more powerful type of Quirk with particular limitations.
+Quirks may be changed at any time by the Mantle owner until a battle has begun, taking effect when they next >reset, without an application or any special rules, meaning that players are free to use them to customize their character as they wish.
+Quirks are a core tool by which players are able to put their character's own unique stamp on their Archetype, prepare to fight other Archetypes they might have a tough time with, or explore different playstyles and put original twists on existing ones.
 Quirks are invisible to other players.

-Stats: All Mantles have four base stats: Power, which represents the character's ability to deal large amounts of damage, Precision, which represents the character's ability to consistently apply and maximize their damage, Endurance, which represents the character's ability to resist damage, and Mitigation, which represents the character's ability reduce their exposure to damage.
-Stats are visible as a collection of descriptive tiers: Poor, Average, Good, Great, and Excellent.
+4: Stats: All Mantles have four base stats: Power, which represents the character's ability to deal large amounts of damage, Precision, which represents the character's ability to consistently apply and maximize their damage, Endurance, which represents the character's ability to resist damage, and Mitigation, which represents the character's ability to reduce their exposure to damage.
+Stats are visible as a collection of descriptive tiers: Abysmal, Poor, Mediocre, Average, Decent, Good, Remarkable, Great, Superb, Excellent, Incredible, and Perfect.
 These descriptive terms largely represent the balance of how and where a character invests their basic capabilities.
-They don't account for Archetypes, Quirks, buffs, debuffs, or similar modifiers, and they don't strictly correspond to a fixed value.
-One character's Average Power may commonly deal more damage than another character's Good Power.
+They don't account for Archetypes, Quirks, buffs, debuffs, or similar modifiers, and they don't strictly correspond to a fixed value; one character's Average Power may usually deal more damage than another character's Good Power.
 These terms exist to give an idea as to the character's raw stat pool and how they've chosen to distribute it with what weight.
+Selecting various Archetypes will automatically readjust the distribution of a character's stat pool within certain bounds to fit the Archetype, which can some adjectives to visibly increase or decrease as individual stats shift over or under measuring lines.
+Typically "Incredible" and "Perfect" stats don't exist without an Archetype reallocation; most stats on most characters are within a step or two of "Decent".
 Stats are invisible to other players.

 - Light: Lightweight characters are typically members of the underdog class of their theme.
 This can mean non-combat characters, but it just as often corresponds to highly competent characters who work harder than others for their wins, due to their theme's inherent cosmology, mechanics, scale, etc. Badass normals, shounen rookies, survival genre heroes, and fighters from low-combat series, are common examples of Lightweight characters.